Birth, Parents and Siblings

 1936 – 1938 Teaneck New Jersey.
 After they were married, Bonnie and Jim were likely living with Jim’s parents in Teaneck, New Jersey, along with Bonnie Elizabeth once she was born.
 During this period, Jim had a job “lugging beef” for Swift & Company in a facility in New Jersey.
 He was almost certainly doing heavy manual handling of large beef quarters or sides inside a cooler, rail-car dock, or cutting floor.
 Swift & Company in the late 1930s was a dominant U.S. meat-packing giant, operating nationally with branded fresh meats, extensive by-product lines, and a vertically integrated supply chain.
 The decade found the company stabilizing after the Depression, expanding branded products, and maintaining its position as one of the “Big Four” Chicago packers, including Armour, Wilson and Cudahy.

 Bonnie Maude regularly made summer trips with Bonnie Elizabeth back to her hometown, Dixon, Kentucky, even during World War II.
 In the early years, she and Bonnie would make the trek by train, connecting in St. Louis before arriving in Evansville, where Mama and Papa O’by would pick them up.
 Eventually, they travelled by car.
-Jim seldom accompanied them.
+Jim seldom accompanied them due to work and his military service.
 Bonnie and Bonnie built many fond memories during these trips.
 Bonnie Maude continued this tradition over the course of her entire life.

 Jim worked at Davis Rule Furniture Store in Sapulpa during 1942 feeling guilty when asked by service men’s mothers why he wasn’t serving.
 Jim wasn’t eligible at that time to be drafted as he was past 30 with a pre-Pearl Harbor child and explained this to questioners.
 In 1943, when he was 32 years old, he had his draft registration transferred to Tulsa from Muskogee and didn’t mention that to me.
 In 1943 he told me he had been drafted and was to report to Tulsa for his exam.